cadouthat/pwclip/README.md

 Usage Tips
 ----------
-* Square brackets in entry names are treated as sub-menus.
-For example, an entry named "[finance][banks]mybank" will appear as "mybank" nested under "banks" nested under "finance".
+* Colons in entry names are treated as sub-menus.
+For example, an entry named "finance:banks:mybank" will appear as "mybank" nested under "banks" nested under "finance".
 * pwclip does not have a separate mechanism for usernames.
 In cases where usernames are hard to remember, creating two entries is recommended, such as "account-user" and "account-pass".

 Password Storage